nixworks/public/news/2010/03/18/index.md

 ##### Nigeria
 ### [Nigeria recalls its ambassador to Libya after Libyan leader Muammar al-Gaddafi suggests the country be partitioned into two separate Christian and Muslim nations. ](/news/2010/03/18/nigeria-recalls-its-ambassador-to-libya-after-libyan-leader-muammar-al-gaddafi-suggests-the-country-be-partitioned-into-two-separate-christi.md)
-_Context: Muammar al-Gaddafi, Christian, Muslim, Nigeria, partitioned, Libya_
+_Context: partitioned, Muammar al-Gaddafi, Christian, Nigeria, Libya, Muslim_

 ##### Polar bear
 ### [Proposed international trade bans on polar bears and bluefin tuna are rejected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora. ](/news/2010/03/18/proposed-international-trade-bans-on-polar-bears-and-bluefin-tuna-are-rejected-by-the-convention-on-international-trade-in-endangered-specie.md)